 Are you looking for easy, cheap breakfast ideas to save money?
 You’re in the right place!

 Breakfast is my favorite meal of the day.
-And it’s the most important, too, because it gives me the energy I need to get through the most crucial time of my day.
+And for me, it’s the most important, too, because it gives me the energy I need to get through the most crucial time of my day.
+I always do my work in the morning, so I always take the time to prepare a good breakfast.

 The good news is that this most important meal can also be the least expensive!
 I’ve rounded up some delicious breakfast ideas that are not only budget-friendly but are also super easy to make!
 They only take a few minutes to prepare and cost only $1-2 per person.